 Our Team

 We have a growing team of music therapists, all of whom are passionate about social justice issues and strive to work in a way that is respectful of identity and empowering young people to use music as a tool for growth, development and self expression.
-We are all trained as music therapists through the Master of Music Therapy programme with the New Zealand School of Music (NZSM) at Victoria University, Wellington.
-We are registered with our governing body Music Therapy New Zealand and hold current Practising Certificates.
-Supervision and ongoing Professional Development are requirements for our Registration and renewal of Practising Certificate.
+Our music therapists are trained through the Master of Music Therapy programme with the New Zealand School of Music (NZSM) at Victoria University, Wellington and we are delighted to support a final year student in 2025.
+Our music therapists are registered with our governing body Music Therapy New Zealand and hold current Practising Certificates.
+Supervision and ongoing Professional Development are requirements for our Registration.

 Our Team